Other than in exceptional circumstances, training will be cancelled at 5pm when:

 The decision whether or not to cancel training is made no later than 5.00pm.

 Our Facebook page will notify you of training cancellation.
 Wherever possible, we ask our instructors to text you of any cancellation and an email will also be sent regarding cancellation.
 Your most reliable information about the cancellation of training is on Facebook.

-Please refer to our recommendations regarding caring for your dog during extreme weather.
+Please refer to our recommendations below regarding caring for your dog during extreme weather.

 Care for your dog during extreme weather

-Heatstroke is another problem of which you need to be aware.
-Signs of heatstroke can be rapid panting, listlessness, drooling, weakness, muscle tremors and then collapse.
-If your dog shows even the mildest of these symptoms, whether in class or at home, you should follow the same advice as above but also “Contact the nearest vet immediately but don’t transport animals in a hot car.” http://agriculture.vic.gov.au/pets/dogs/dog-health/heat-and-pets
+Signs of heatstroke can be rapid panting, listlessness, drooling, weakness, muscle tremors and collapse.
+If your dog shows even the mildest of these symptoms, whether in class or at home, you should cool your dog as mentioned before, but also immediately contact the nearest vet.
+Don’t transport your dog in a hot car.

-Dogs being cold is also an animal welfare issue.
+Cold weather is also an animal welfare issue.
 If you are cold, it is quite likely that your dog will also feel cold.
-Dogs with thick, double coats will be better able to stand the cold than those with really short coats like a Staffy or a Hungarian Vizsla.
-Please remember to bring your dog’s coat with you in cold weather.
+Dogs with thick, double coats of fur will be better able to stand the cold than those with really short coats.
+Please bring a jacket/coat for your dog in cold weather.